-On 15 December 2020, the European Commission published its proposal for a Regulation on a Single Market for Digital Services (Digital Services Act).
-It carries out a regulatory overhaul of the 21-year- old horizontal rules on intermediary liability in the Directive and introduces new due diligence obligations for intermediary services.
+On 15 December 2020, the European Commission published its proposal for the Digital Services Act, which is expected to be adopted before summer 2022.
+It carries out a regulatory overhaul of the 21-year-old horizontal rules on intermediary liability in the e-Commerce Directive and introduces new due diligence obligations for intermediary services.

 Our analysis illuminates an important point that has so far received little attention: how would the Digital Services Act’s rules interact with existing sector-specific lex specialis rules?
 In this paper, we look specifically at the intersection of the Digital Services Act with the regime for online content sharing service providers (OCSSPs) set forth in art.
 17 of Directive (EU) 2019/790 on copyright in the Digital Single Market (CDSM Directive).
 At first glance, these regimes do not appear to overlap as the rules on copyright are lex specialis to the Digital Services Act.
 A closer look shows a more complex and nuanced picture.
 Our analysis concludes that the DSA will apply to OCSSPs insofar as it contains rules that regulate matters not covered by art.
 17 CDSM Directive, as well as specific rules on matters where art.
 17 leaves margin of discretion to Member States.
 This includes, to varying degrees, rules in the DSA relating to the liability of intermediary providers and to due diligence obligations for online platforms of different sizes.
 Importantly, we consider that such rules apply even where art.
 17 CDSM Directive contains specific (but less precise) regulation on the matter.